Radbuglet/autoken/src/userland/README.md

  = help: later borrow originates from <Breaks as MyTrait>::run::<'_>
 ```

-Even just unsizing functions can introduce restrictions on which values can be substituted into
-a generic parameter.
-In this case, `my_func`'s unsizing of the provided closure implies a
+Same goes with just unsizing functions.
+In this case, `my_func`'s unsizing of the provided closure
-restriction that the provided closure can't borrow any tokens whatsoever!
+implies a restriction that the provided closure can't borrow any tokens whatsoever!

 ```rust
 fn my_func(mut f: impl FnMut()) {